-1. Administration shall not assign to faculty members classes as part of regular workload such that from the beginning of the first assignment to the end of

-- the last assignment of the day, more than twelve (12) hours would elapse, unless agreed upon by the faculty member. - 2.
-For classes assigned by the administration as part of regular workload, at least eleven (11) hours shall have elapsed from the end of the last assignment of one day to the beginning of the first assignment of the next day, unless agreed upon by the faculty member. - 3.
-Faculty may not be required to have responsibilities on the Clifton campus and the Middletown campus during the same work day, unless agreed upon by the faculty member.
+- 1. Administration shall not assign to faculty members classes as part of regular workload such that from the beginning of the first assignment to the end of the last assignment of the day, more than twelve (12) hours would elapse, unless agreed upon by the faculty member. - 2.
+For classes assigned by the administration as part of regular workload, at least eleven (11) hours shall have elapsed from the end of the last assignment of one day to the beginning of the first assignment of the next day, unless agreed upon by the faculty member.